Yue-Chen-YC/Yue-Chen-YC.github.io/ReadingList.md

     { text: "Let me sit here for ever with bare things, this coffee cup, this knife, this fork, things in themselves, myself being myself."}, { text: "We are cut, we are fallen.
-We are become part of that unfeeling universe that sleeps when we are at our quickest and burns red when we lie asleep."}, { text: "Up here my eyes are green leaves, unseeing."},
+We are become part of that unfeeling universe that sleeps when we are at our quickest and burns red when we lie asleep."}, { text: "Up here my eyes are green leaves, unseeing."}, { text: "I have had my vision."},

-  ];
+    { text: "Was there no safety?
+No learning by heart of the ways of the world?
+No guide, no shelter, but all was miracle, and leaping from the pinnacle of a tower into the air?
+Could it be, even for elderly people, that this was life?--startling, unexpected, unknown?"}, { text: "The brain is always thinking, but who is it who is thinking?"}, { text: "There was no treachery too base for the world to commit."}, { text: "The house was left; the house was deserted.
+It was left like a shell on a sandhill to fill with dry salt grains now that life had left it."}, { text: "I need you, the reader, to imagine us, for we don't really exist if you don't."}, { text: "Words without experience are meaningless."}, { text: "We are most artistically caged."},
+    { text: "The sun is a thief: she lures the sea and robs it.
+The moon is a thief: he steals his silvery light from the sun.
+The sea is a thief: it dissolves the moon."}, ];

   // Select a random line